pivotal/docs-tap/integrations/tsm-tap-integration.hbs.md

 # Set up Tanzu Service Mesh

-This topic describes how to set up a Tanzu Application Platform application deployed on Kubernetes with Tanzu Service Mesh.
+This topic tells you how to set up a Tanzu Application Platform application deployed on Kubernetes with Tanzu Service Mesh (commonly called TSM).

 Sample applications are used to demonstrate how a global namespace can provide a network for Kubernetes workloads that are connected and secured within and across clusters, and across clouds.